 - worked with an employer for less than 5 years, 14 days of vacation is paid

-- been with an employer for between 5 and 10 years, 21 days of vacation is paid
+- worked with an employer for between 5 and 10 years, 21 days of vacation is paid

-- been with an employer for between 10 and 20 years, 28 days of vacation is paid
+- worked with an employer for between 10 and 20 years, 28 days of vacation is paid

 - worked with an employer for more than 20 years, 35 days of vacation is paid